ionic-team/ionic-docs/src/content/layout/css-utilities.md

   </div>
 </div>

-<i>Note: the example above is shown with custom styling to show the padding that gets applied in green.</i>
+<em>Note: the example above is shown with custom styling to show the padding that gets applied in green.</em>

 ```html
 <div padding>